wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

 ## Starting the Analytics Dashboard

 1. Open a terminal and navigate to the `<EI_HOME>/wso2/analytics/bin` directory.
-2. Start the runtime by executing the Analytics startup script as shown below.
+2. Start the Analytics Dashboard runtime by executing the following command:

     -   On **MacOS/Linux/CentOS**